 Our concerns about using the charity’s funds to pay for tests can be broken down into three main areas.

 Improving care for everyone

-We believe that as a routine part of antenatal care in the NHS, all pregnant women should be informed about group B Strep and all should be given the opportunity to have a GBS-specific test to see if they’re carrying the bacteria or not.
+We believe that all pregnant women should be informed about group B Strep and all should be given the opportunity to have a GBS-specific test to see whether they’re carrying the bacteria as a routine part of antenatal care in the NHS.
 At present, the NHS does neither of these things.

 Making the biggest difference

 Secondly, we want to use the charity’s funds where they’ll make the biggest difference.